maxiguillermo1/Lab-assignment-3---Dynamic-Memory-Management/readme.md

 5. **Test Thoroughly**: Ensure your allocator handles various allocation and deallocation scenarios correctly without causing memory leaks or fragmentation.

+# Memory Allocator Testing Summary

+## Simple Overview

+We tested a program designed to organize memory efficiently, akin to neatly arranging items in a drawer.
+Our goal was to ensure various items (`int`, `char`, arrays) could be placed and retrieved without wasting space.
+Here's a breakdown of our tests and their outcomes, explained simply.

+## The Tests

+### Test 1: Reusing Space

+- **What We Did**: Placed an `int` in memory, removed it, then placed another `int`.
+- **Outcome**: The new `int` occupied the same spot as the first one, showing we can reuse space smartly.

+### Test 2: Neat Arrangement

+- **What We Did**: Placed two `int`s next to each other.
+- **Outcome**: They fit well with a small, planned gap for organization, indicating our spacing rules work.

+### Test 3: Efficient Space Management

+- **What We Did**: Inserted three `int`s, removed the middle one, then added two doubles and another `int`.
+- **Outcome**: The new items fit perfectly into the available space, demonstrating efficient use and reuse of space.

+### Test 4: Handling Different Sizes

+- **What We Did**: Placed a `char` and an `int` in memory.
+- **Outcome**: Both had the appropriate amount of space between them, respecting our organizational rules.

+### Test 5: Accommodating Large Items

+- **What We Did**: Allocated space for an 80-element `int` array, then added one more `int`.
+- **Outcome**: The large item and the new `int` were correctly spaced, showing we can manage items of varying sizes together.

 ## Conclusion

+Our memory allocator passed all tests with flying colors, proving its capability to efficiently organize different types of data in memory.
+It's like having a perfectly organized drawer where everything fits just right and can be easily found when needed.
 Understanding and implementing the concepts of "Overhead Size" and "Pointer Size" are crucial for developing an efficient dynamic memory allocator.
 These principles help manage memory blocks effectively, ensuring that your allocator performs well and utilizes memory resources wisely.